mjluck25/myCodingCheatsheets/Cheatsheet-css.md

 `line-height`

-- controls the space in between the lines
+- controls the space in between the lines.
+- can be unitless or a length value.
+  - unitless number is preferred since it is responsive based on the current font size.

 `letter-spacing`